List of Google April Fools' Day jokes: Contoso has gone Google

 On the Google Enterprise Blog, Google announced that Contoso (a fictional company used by Microsoft in Microsoft's product documentation materials) has switched from Microsoft Office and Microsoft Exchange to Google Apps.
 The post included references to 2007's TiSP and 2011's Gmail Motion jokes.

 Meow Me Now Mobile

 On the Google Mobile Blog, Google announced a new mobile-based search option for Android and iOS devices which locates kittens near the user's current location.

 Blogger

 The blogging service Blogger announced that it was being acquired by Google, even though it has been part of Google since 2003.

 2012

 Google Maps 8-bit for NES

-Google partnered with Square Enix and announced a "NES version" of their Google Maps service, to be released "as soon as possible".
+Google partnered with Square Enix and announced an "NES version" of their Google Maps service, to be released "as soon as possible".
 The version would be released in NES and Famicom versions (the Famicom version would feature voice input by using the second controller's microphone).
 In the meantime, Google added a "Quest" layer to the Maps website, which features 8-bit tile-based graphics and sprites on landmarks, both made by Google and by Square Enix (using the Dragon Quest game series' graphics).